-Knit Fabrics Challenge 2017 | A Closer Look - Threads
+Top 5 Winners of the 2017 Threads magazine Knit Fabrics Challenge

 Beautiful details from the Association of Sewing and Design Professionals’ winning entries.

 Every year, Threads presents a design challenge to the Association of Sewing and Design Professionals (ASDP).
-In 2017, we posed the following:
+In 2017, we posed the Knit Fabrics Challenge.

-The Knits Challenge
+The Knit Fabrics Challenge

 Threads magazine challenges the members of the Association of Sewing and Design Professionals to design unique ensembles featuring knit fabrics.
 Use at least three types of knit textiles in your entry (hand-knits are allowed).
 Although you don’t need to use equal amounts of each knit, each fabric should be visible in the finished garment or outfit.
 Small amounts of woven fabrics may be included for stabilization or embellishment.

 Think outside the box of casual knits or activewear.
 Your look can be comfortable, but it should work in a professional or a formal context.
-Consider settings such as a boardroom or when giving a presentation, a formal or semi-formal wedding, an exclusive restaurant, an evening at the opera, or a fancy awards dinner.
+Consider settings such as a boardroom or when giving a presentation, a formal or semiformal wedding, an exclusive restaurant, an evening at the opera, or a fancy awards dinner.
 We’d love to see something that’s special and uses some of the spectacular dressy knit fabrics available.
 We encourage you to think beyond the typical special-occasion dress.
 What would make you feel beautiful, stylish, and comfortable?

 As always, we’ll be looking for excellent construction and innovative, wearable design.
-Stretch your sewing skills and take on The Knits Challenge!
+Stretch your sewing skills and take on The Knits Challenge.

 The five winning entries displayed innovative approaches to working with knits.
 To find out more about each ensemble, look for Threads #197 (June/July 2018).
-Let’s look at some of the details that captured our interest.
+Take a look at some of the details that captured our interest.

 Best Overall: Patricia Robison, Shades of Gray Ensemble